 The ERWMA, is recent watershed selected for funding through the Iowa Watershed Approach.
 Staff will focus on completing more technical assessments, and collecting water monitoring data to enhance the watershed management plan and narrow down priority areas for implementation.
 This is a 5 year project with nearly $4 million to spend on implementation of conservation practices!

 The English River watershed is a 627 square mile watershed in eastern Iowa, and covers portions of Iowa, Johnson, Keokuk, Mahaska, Poweshiek, and Washington counties.
 The goal of the ERWMA is to develop partnerships, assess risks and opportunities, and secure state and federal resources available for stormwater management education, tools, and incentives to be used in the watershed.

-For more information about the ERWMA, or the upcoming comprehensive planning process, please visit www.englishriverwma.org, or call Jody Bailey at 319.656.2310.
+For more information about the ERWMA and the Iowa Watershed Approach Funding, please visit www.englishriverwma.org, or call Jody Bailey at 319.656.2310.